top of page

 Multicultural Therapy

-Multicultural therapy takes into consideration cultural, national, ethnic and spiritual diversity in addition to sexual preferences, gender identity, sexual orientation, social class, etc. The main goal of multicultural therapy is to acknowledge, highlight and work with those who face the challenges of being multicultural in one or more of the following ways:
+Multicultural therapy takes into consideration cultural, national, ethnic and spiritual diversity in addition to sexual preferences, gender identity, sexual orientation, social class, etc. The main goal of multicultural therapy is to acknowledge, highlight and work with you if you face the challenges of being multicultural in one or more of the following ways:

-• Expats or immigrants who are adapting to a new host country
+• You are an expat or immigrant who is adapting to a new host country

-• "Third Culture Kids" who are now adults but have been exposed to a variety of different cultures while growing up
+• You are a "Third Culture Kid" who is now an adult where you've been exposed to a variety of different cultures while growing up

-• Those experiencing "reverse culture shock" after repatriating from a foreign culture back to their home culture (e.g. international students, employees and families of multinational corporations)
+• You are experiencing "reverse culture shock" after repatriating from a foreign culture back to your home culture (e.g. international students, employees and families of multinational corporations)

-• Individuals who are in or would like to explore consensual non-monogamy, polyamory, swinging, kink or BDSM relationships
+• You are an individual who is in or would like to explore consensual non-monogamy, polyamory, swinging, kink or BDSM relationships

 bottom of page